bytosaur/awesome-deep-learning/README.md

 - [CLIP](https://github.com/openai/CLIP)

 ## milestones
+#### Large Language Models [text->text]
-- GPT3: General Purpose Transformers by OpenAI (Large Language Model) [text->text]
+- GPT3: General Purpose Transformers by OpenAI
+- Gopher: 280B params and more data by DeepMind
+- Retro: a lightweight model that is able to retrieve information from a database by Deepmind
+-

 ## applications
 - gaugan2: image darwing and editing tool by NVIDIA [image,sketch,segmentation,text -> image]
 - everydayrobots: trainable robots doing everyday jobs [reinforcement learning]
 - copilot: a code completion addon vor VS code by GitHub and OpenAI using Codex [text2text]
+  - codeGenX
+  - codeParrot
+- sagemaker: a no-code ML gui for analyses data by amazon

 ## libraries
 - cppflow: C++ wrapper for tensorflow